 One thing that makes life "interesting" for us humans is that many societies (and Anglophone culture in particular, as very

-We desire to be polyamorous, having access to multiple attractive sexual partners.
+- We desire to be polyamorous, having access to multiple attractive sexual partners.

-We desire that our sexual partners, especially our long-term partners, be monogamous and not have any sexual partners other than ourselves.
+- We desire that our sexual partners, especially our long-term partners, be monogamous and not have any sexual partners other than ourselves.

 This applies to both sexes.
 Both men and women fall in love, are tempted to cheat on their partners, and feel jealousy when they suspect their partners are cheating on them.
 If you know that someone has had sex with many different people, this makes them attractive for a one-night-stand, because it suggests that it will be easy to get them into bed and that they will probably be good in it, but it makes them poor prospects for a long-term relationship; they didn't "settle down" with anyone else, so they probably won't settle down with you.
 Conversely, someone who has carefully guarded their "innocence" is more likely to remain faithful once in a relationship, but they aren't going to settle for anything less than True Love, either.
 Again, this, too, applies to both sexes.
 Both men and women tend to categorize potential mates along these lines, according to what is often referred to as the "virgin/whore dichotomy"

 Except in fiction.
 Some writers generally want to have characters that have sex, and a lot of it, with many different people.
 Sexual jealousy, and the desire not to provoke it in others, provides a reason for characters not to have sex, so it tends to be one of those things that get swept under the rug

 are people in committed relationships that have sex with other people that are also in the swinging lifestyle.
 In an open relationship, the partners are permitted to have sex outside of the relationship with whomever they wish, though it is usually understood to be "just sex."
 Polyamory

 Please limit examples to mainstream fiction.
 There's no point in mentioning any of the millions of "hot wife" stories that can be found on erotic fiction sites.